galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 ## A dissected demonstration:`Hello World!` generated using the ToolFactory
 {: .no_toc}

-The ToolFactory can easily generate the ubiquitous `Hello World!` as a Galaxy tool.
+The ToolFactory can generate a `Hello World!` script as a Galaxy tool.
 A parameter is added so the user can supply the text after "Hello..." and the tool can write the combined string to a new history item.
 Trivial, but an excellent model worth studying in detail.
 It is implemented as a tool that wraps a bash script of one line - `echo "Hello $1!"` to echo the first parameter passed on the command line.
 This is a generic model for many Galaxy tools with the addition of a file or a parameter or two, as discussed below.